SchoolOfCode/ai-tools-audit-ratherawesomegang/Audit.md

 # AI Tool Audit Report

 ## Executive Summary
 This report evaluates various AI tools available for medical companies, focusing on value for money, security, and effectiveness in enhancing productivity and diagnostic accuracy.
-The tools reviewed include Zebra Medical Vision, Snyk AI, and Harrison.ai's offerings in NSW, Australia.
+The tools reviewed include Zebra Medical Vision and Snyk AI

 ## Introduction
 AI technologies are increasingly being integrated into healthcare to improve operational efficiencies, accuracy in diagnostics, and security.
 This audit assesses the top AI tools that could benefit medical companies, particularly those based in NSW, Australia.
 The analysis includes considerations of cost, benefits, risks, and overall value for money.